denten-books/plain-text/5-surface.md

 > employed to read into the wires entire libraries
 > [@fankhauser_telegraphone_1909, 44].

-Anticipating the popularity of twenty-first century audio media formats like podcasts and audio books, Fankhauser spoke of "tired and jaded" workers who would "sooth themselves into a state of restfulness" by listening to their favorite authors.
-Poulsen's "electric writing" would finally emerge "as clear and as distinct as the writing by hand," he concluded, "an absolutely legal and conclusive record."[@fankhauser_telegraphone_1909, 41]
+Anticipating the popularity of twenty-first century audio formats like podcasts and audio books, Fankhauser spoke of "tired and jaded" workers who would "sooth themselves into a state of restfulness" by listening to their favorite authors.
+Poulsen's "electric writing" would finally emerge "as clear and as distinct as the writing by hand," he concluded, "an absolutely legal and conclusive record."[@fankhauser_telegraphone_1909, 41] Where written language was lossy and reductive, electromagnetic signals, he hoped, would hold high fidelity to the original.

-Fankhauser thought of magnetic storage as an audio format, combining the best of telegraphy and telephony in one device.
-Magnetic data storage technology did not mature until the 1950s, when advances in composite plastics made it possible to manufacture tape cheaper and more durable than its paper alternatives.
-The state of the art relay calculator commissioned by the Bureau of Ordinance of the Navy Department in 1944, and built by the Harvard Computation laboratory in 1947 ,still made use of standard issue telegraph "tape readers and punchers," adapted for computation with the aid of engineers from Western Union Telegraph Company [@staff_description_1949, 1-40].[^ln2-punch] It was equipped with a number of Teletype Model 12A tape readers and Model 10B perforators, using 11/16-inch wide paper tape, partitioned into "five intelligence holes," where each quantity entered for computation took up thirteen lines of code [@staff_description_1949, 30].
+In 1909, Fankhauser thought of magnetic storage as primarily an *audio* format, which combined the best of telegraphy and telephony.
+Magnetic *data* storage technology did not mature until the 1950s, when advances in composite plastics made it possible to manufacture tape cheaper and more durable than its paper or cloth alternatives.
+The state of the art relay calculator commissioned by the Bureau of Ordinance of the Navy Department in 1944, and built by the Harvard Computation laboratory in 1947, still made use of standard issue telegraph "tape readers and punchers," adapted for computation with the aid of engineers from Western Union Telegraph Company.[^ln2-punch] It was equipped with a number of Teletype Model 12A tape readers and Model 10B perforators, using 11/16-inch wide paper tape, partitioned into "five intelligence holes," where each quantity entered for computation took up thirteen lines of code [@staff_description_1949, 30].
 Readers and punchers were capable of running at 600 operations per minute.
-Four Model 15 Page-Printers were used compare printed characters with the digits stored in the ticker tape print register.
-In this setup, the numerical inscription was therefore already split between input and output channels: with input stored on ticker tape and output on printed page.
+Four Model 15 Page-Printers were needed to compare printed characters with the digits stored on the ticker tape print register.
+The numerical inscription in this setup was therefore already split between input and output channels: with input stored on ticker tape and output on printed page.

 The Mark III Calculator which followed the Harvard Computation Laboratory's earlier efforts was also commissioned by the Navy's Bureau of Ordinance.
 It was completed in 1950.
-The "organization" (we would say "architecture" today) of Mark III replaced tape with multiple magnetic drums and a system of reel-to-reel tape recorders.
-The drums, limited in their storage capacity, revolved at much faster speeds than tape.
+Its "organization" ("architecture," one would say today) did away with punch cards and ticker tape, favoring instead an array of large electromagnetic drums along with reel-to-reel tape recorders.
+The drums, limited in their storage capacity, revolved at much faster speeds than tape reels.
 They were used for fast, temporary, internal storage.
-The surface of the magnetic drums was coated with a "thin film composed of finely divided magnetic oxides of iron suspended in a plastic lacquer, and applied to the drums with an artist's air brush" [@staff_description_1952, 1].
+The drums' surface was coated with a "thin film composed of finely divided magnetic oxides of iron suspended in a plastic lacquer, and applied to the drums with an artist's air brush" [@staff_description_1952, 1].
 Mark III employed twenty-five such drums, rotating at 6900 rpm and each capable of storing 240 binary digits.

 [^ln3-multi]: Technical literature makes a distinction between space- and frequency- division multiplexing.
 On some level, space-division multiplexing